 Money you borrow to cover the cost of college.
 You will have to repay this eventually.

 Money you need to come up with each year to attend college.

 Research the average amount of loan debt students take on from this school.

 Family income can have a large impact on the amount of aid you receive, and thus, your net price.

-Over a period of six years, the average net price paid by all freshmen at Boston Baptist College has decreased by an average of 10.1% per year.
-This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.
+Over a period of six years, the average net price paid by all freshmen at Boston Baptist College has remained about the same, shifting by an average of only 0.0% per year.

-An overall average net price of $18,318 puts Boston Baptist College below the national average of $22,482.
+An overall average net price of $19,376 puts Boston Baptist College on par with the national average of $20,398.